awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

 ## Who should use Session Manager?<a name="session-manager-who"></a>
 + Any AWS customer who wants to improve their security and audit posture, reduce operational overhead by centralizing access control on instances, and reduce inbound instance access\.
 + Information Security experts who want to monitor and track instance access and activity, close down inbound ports on instances, or enable connections to instances that do not have a public IP address\.
-+ Administrators who want to grant and revoke access from a single location, and who want to provide one solution to users for both Windows and Linux instances\.
++ Administrators who want to grant and revoke access from a single location, and who want to provide one solution to users for Linux, macOS, and Windows Server instances\.
-+ End users who want to connect to an instance with just one click from the browser or AWS CLI without having to provide SSH keys\.
++ Users who want to connect to an instance with just one click from the browser or AWS CLI without having to provide SSH keys\.

 ## What are the main features of Session Manager?<a name="session-manager-features"></a>
-+ **Support for both Windows Server and Linux instances**
++ **Support for Windows Server, Linux and macOS instances**

   Session Manager lets you establish secure connections to your Amazon Elastic Compute Cloud \(EC2\) instances, on\-premises instances, and virtual machines \(VMs\)\.
-For a list of supported Windows and Linux operating system types, see [Setting up Session Manager](session-manager-getting-started.md)\.
+For a list of supported operating system types, see [Setting up Session Manager](session-manager-getting-started.md)\.
 **Note**
 Session Manager support for on\-premises servers is provided for the advanced\-instances tier only\.
 For information, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.
 +  **Console, CLI, and SDK access to Session Manager capabilities**